kennytilton/matrix/cljs/mxintro/README.md

 The movies were fun, but Mr. Hickey might disapprove the misconstruction of the name.

 ### You say "reactive", we say "dataflow"
 Most folks today call this _reactive programming_.
 That describes well the programmer mindset in the small, but we find _dataflow_ more descriptive of the emergent systems.
-A financial analyst builds a spreadsheet model of a business by writing individual cell formulas, yes, but their goal is to play "what if?" by changing a critical inputs and watching the effect sweep across the model.
+A financial analyst builds a spreadsheet model of a business by writing individual cell formulas, yes, but their goal is to play "what if?" by changing critical inputs and watching the effect sweep across the model.

-Matrix has much good company in this field.
+Matrix enjoys much good company in this field.
 We believe Matrix offers more simplicity, transparency, granularity, expressiveness, efficiency, and functional coverage, but in each dimension differs in degree, not spirit.
 Other recommended libraries are Reagent, Hoplon/Javelin, re-frame and beyond the CLJS shores MobX (JS), binding.Scala, and Python Trellis.

 ### mxWeb, "poster" application
 `mxWeb` is a thin web un-framework built atop Matrix.
 We introduce Matrix in the context of mxWeb, because nothing challenges a developer more than keeping application state consistent while an intelligent user does their best to use a rich interface correctly.

 We say "un-framework" because it exists only to imbue the DOM with dataflow.
-The API design imperative is that the MDN reference be the mxWeb reference.
+The API design imperative is that the MDN reference be the mxWeb reference. mxWeb itself introduces no new architecture to learn.

 ### Next steps
 So far, so abstract.
 Ourselves, we think better in concrete.
 Let's get "hello, Matrix" running and then look at some code.